openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 **When cancellation is possible:**

-- During the early stages of upgrade (typically before 60% progress)
+- During the early stages of upgrade (typically before 65% progress)
 - Before the new firmware image is written to the flash memory of the network device
 - While the operation status is still "in-progress"

-**What happens when the upgrade operation cancels:**
+**What happens when the upgrade operation is cancelled:**

 - The upgrade process stops immediately
 - If services were stopped during the upgrade, they are automatically